needle-mirror/com.unity.asset-store-validation/Documentation~/documentation_validation.md

 ### Documentation Url Not Reachable
 The URL specified in the `documentationUrl` field in your `package.json` is unreachable.
 Validate that the URL is accurate, that the website can be reached, or that you are not experiencing networking problems at the time of running the validation.

+### Documentation Url Not Tested
+The "url" field in the "documentationUrl" field was not tested because the Validation Type used during the validation was `InternalTesting`.
+To resolve this warning, re-run the validation with a different Validation Type.